mysterious-coding/base_entranced/README.md

 Use command /whois to see all known aliases of a player.

 ####Auto-click on death
-If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn
+If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn.

 ####Random teams/capts
 Use /randomteams 2 2 for random 2v2, etc. and /randomcapts for random captains.